-Issues and proceedings before the Committee
+The Committee's admissibility decision

-- 6.1 Before considering any claim contained in a communication, the Human Rights Committee must, in accordance with rule 87 of its procedure, decide whether or not it is admissible under the Optional Protocol to the Covenant. - 6.2 The Committee has ascertained, as required under article 5, paragraph 2 (a), of the Optional Protocol, that the same matter is not being examined under another procedure of international investigation or settlement. - 6.3 As to the requirement in article 5, paragraph 2 (b), of the Optional Protocol that domestic remedies be exhausted, the Committee observes that with the dismissal of the author's petition for special leave to appeal by the Judicial Committee of the Privy Council on 12 January 1995, the author exhausted domestic remedies for purposes of the Optional Protocol. - 6.4 The Committee considers that the author and his counsel have sufficiently substantiated his claim for purposes of admissibility, that the communication may raise issues under articles 9, paragraph 3 and 14, paragraph 3 (c), of the Covenant, which need to be examined on the merits. - 6.5 With regard to the author's claim that the length of his detention on death row amounts to a violation of articles 7 and 10 of the Covenant, the Committee refers to its prior jurisprudence that detention on death row does not per se constitute cruel, inhuman or degrading treatment in violation of article 7 of the Covenant, in the absence of some further compelling circumstances.
-4/ The Committee observes that the author has not shown which circumstances raise an issue under articles 7 and 10 of the Covenant concerning the length of detention.
-This part of the communication is therefore inadmissible under article 2 of the Optional Protocol. - 6.6 As to the claim under articles 7 and 10, paragraph 1, with respect to the author's arrest and his pre-trial detention, and the prison conditions he suffered, while on death row, at St. Catherine's District Prison the Committee notes that he brought the lack of medical treatment to the attention of the authorities and to that of his counsel.
-As no reply or follow-up was given to his complaints, the Committee considers that, in this respect, the author has met the requirements of article 5, paragraph 2(b), of the Optional Protocol.
-It finds that the author's claims about ill-treatment in detention have been sufficiently substantiated and should be examined on the merits. - 6.7 With respect to the author's claim that he was not properly represented by his legal aid counsel on trial in violation of article 14, paragraph 3 (b) and (d), the Committee recalls its prior jurisprudence that it is not for the Committee to question counsel's professional judgement, unless it was or should have been manifest to the judge that the lawyer's behaviour was incompatible with the interests of justice.
-In the instant case, there is no reason to believe that counsel was not using his best judgment.
-Additionally, the Committee recalls that article 14, paragraph 3 (d) does not entitle the accused to choose counsel provided to him free of charge.
-The Committee finds therefore that in this respect, the author has no claim under article 2 of the Optional Protocol.
+6.1 During the 58th session, the Human Rights Committee considered the admissibility of the communication.

+6.2 The Committee had ascertained, as required under article 5, paragraph 2 (a), of the Optional Protocol, that the same matter was not being examined under another procedure of international investigation or settlement.

+6.3 As to the requirement in article 5, paragraph 2 (b), of the Optional Protocol that domestic remedies be exhausted, the Committee observed that with the dismissal of the author's petition for special leave to appeal by the Judicial Committee of the Privy Council on 12 January 1995, the author had exhausted domestic remedies for purposes of the Optional Protocol.

+6.4 The Committee considered that the author and his counsel had sufficiently substantiated his claim for purposes of admissibility, that the communication might raise issues under articles 9, paragraph 3 and 14, paragraph 3 (c), of the Covenant, which need to be examined on the merits.

+6.5 With regard to the author's claim that the length of his detention on death row amounts to a violation of articles 7 and 10 of the Covenant, the Committee referred to its prior jurisprudence that detention on death row does not per se constitute cruel, inhuman or degrading treatment in violation of article 7 of the Covenant, in the absence of some further compelling circumstances.3 The

+Committee observed that the author had not shown which circumstances raised an issue under articles 7 and 10 of the Covenant concerning the length of detention.
+This part of the communication was therefore inadmissible under article 2 of the Optional Protocol.

+6.6 As to the claim under articles 7 and 10, paragraph 1, with respect to the author's arrest and his pre-trial detention, and the prison conditions he suffered, while on death row, at St. Catherine's District Prison the Committee noted that he brought the lack of medical treatment to the attention of the authorities and to that of his counsel.
+As no reply or follow-up was given to his complaints, the Committee considered that, in this respect, the author had met the requirements of article 5, paragraph 2(b), of the Optional Protocol.
+It found that the author's claims about ill-treatment in detention had been sufficiently substantiated and should be examined on the merits.

+6.7 With respect to the author's claim that he was not properly represented by his legal aid counsel on trial in violation of article 14, paragraph 3 (b) and (d), the Committee recalled its prior jurisprudence that it was not for the Committee to question counsel's professional judgment, unless it was or should have been manifest to the judge that the lawyer's behaviour was incompatible with the interests of justice.
+In the instant case, there was no reason to believe that counsel was not using his best judgment.
+Additionally, the Committee recalled that article 14, paragraph 3 (d) does not entitle the accused to choose counsel provided to him free of charge.
+The Committee found therefore that in this respect, the author had no claim under article 2 of the Optional Protocol.